ScaDS/SlideInsights-for-BIDS-lecture-25/README.md

 A query with the desired question topic is sent to the RAG Model to fetch some slides with similar contents.
 These slides are then passed to the VLM to generate the questions.

 To check whether one could answer correctly, the slides can then be reconstructed and visualized.

+To cite the material used in this repository you can use the following citation:
+Haase, R. (2025, June 19).
+Bio-image Data Science Lectures 2025 @ Uni Leipzig / ScaDS.AI.
+Zenodo. https://doi.org/10.5281/zenodo.15698366